-All along, student admission in tertiary institutions has followed the principle of institutional autonomy.
-For further studies in undergraduate programmes - The tertiary institutions value the learning experiences that students acquire in ApL.
+A19 Student admission in post-secondary institutions has followed the principle of institutional autonomy.
+For further studies in undergraduate programmes - Institutions value the learning experiences that students acquire in ApL.
 ApL subjects are recognised as elective subjects, or considered for award of extra bonus or additional information, varying by individual institutions, faculties or programmes.
 Please refer to the websites of individual institutions for details.

-For further studies in sub-degree programmes - Students with Level 2 or above in five HKDSE subjects (including Chinese Language and English Language) are eligible to apply for admission to Associate Degree or Higher Diploma programmes.
-In general, each student is allowed to use up to two ApL subjects in the application.
+For further studies in sub-degree programmes - The minimum entrance requirements for Associate Degree or Higher Diploma Programmes are Level 2 in five HKDSE subjects (including Chinese Language and English Language).
+Applicants are allowed to use ApL subjects.
 Please refer to the websites of individual institutions for details.

-For work - The Civil Service Bureau (CSB) accepts students' ApL results in the HKDSE (including "Attained" and "Attained with Distinction", up to a maximum of two ApL subjects)

-in civil service appointments.
+For work - The Civil Service Bureau (CSB) accepts students' ApL results in the HKDSE (including "Attained" and "Attained with Distinction", up to a maximum of two ApL subjects) in civil service appointments.
 Details are available at the CSB website (www.csb.gov.hk/english/info/2170.html).